Woll2/RAPGAME/README.md

 ## How to Purchase

-1. Send USDT to the presale wallet address
+1. "Go to the app
-2. You will automatically receive RAP tokens
+2. Connect the wallet
-3. Minimum purchase is 1 USDT
+3. Enter the amount (minimum purchase is 1 USDT)
-4. Maximum purchase is 1000 USDT per wallet
+4. Press the purchase button (maximum purchase is 1000 USDT per wallet)

 ## Get Methods